nilesdorn/nilesdorn.github.io/index.md

 ## 3. Sabacc

 This game, based on the card game of the same name shown in Solo: A Star Wars Story, is a text-based equivalent to the in-universe game.
 I developed the game using Python.
 Similar to blackjack, my version of the game follows the rules outlined in the purchasable version of the game at Disney’s Star Wars: Galaxy’s edge.
+The game simulates one three-turn round of Sabacc, allowing the player to compete with between one and seven NPCs.
+The video below displays the fucntionality of the game.

+{% include youtubePlayer.html id="pczRfDRx3jk" %}

+I am currently in the process of using the logic in this game to develop a 3D protoype version in Unity.
+I hope to use the experience of doing so to further build on my Unity skills and gain familiarity with using Blender to create and apply textures to 3D models.